mmphego/mmphego.github.io/_posts/2020-12-30-2020-In-Retrospective.md

 - Completing **#100DaysOfML challenge** with the primary focus on the [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow - Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.goodreads.com/book/show/40363665-hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow) book I recently bought.
 - Work with my son on building and programming the [AlphaBot2 and Raspberry Pi Zero](https://twitter.com/MphoMphego/status/1338402741685727234?s=20) together with the [Intel Neural Compute Stick 2](https://twitter.com/MphoMphego/status/1324097569417560078?s=20) I won.
 - Learn more about the fundamentals of MLOps and how to integrate it with software engineering.
-- Revive TechTalk Tuesday which is an informal meeting (Meetup), where colleagues/external talent prepares a Tech Talk on Tuesdays during lunch time.
+- Revive TechTalk Tuesday which is an informal meeting (Meetup), where colleagues/external talent prepares a Tech Talk on Tuesdays during lunchtime.
 - Be present on user groups around the world through virtual presentations.

 # Conclusion